 People with Anorexia tend to believe they are overweight, even if they are dangerously underweight.

-People with this disorder often restrict their food and are extremely preoccupied with thoughts of gaining weight.
+As such, those with this disorder often restrict their food and are extremely preoccupied with thoughts of gaining weight.
 Some symptoms are:

 - Weigh considerably less than other people their same age and height.
-Underweight.

 - Restriction of food